vyos/vyos-documentation/docs/documentation.rst

     $ git checkout master
     $ git merge upstream/master

-* If you want to update your fork on GitHub, too use the following: ``$ git push origin master``
+* If you also want to update your fork on GitHub, use the following: ``$ git push origin master``

 Style Guide